FormidableLabs/victory/docs/src/content/docs/victory-legend.md

 `type: array[{ name, symbol, labels }]`

 Specify data via the `data` prop. `VictoryLegend` expects data as an array of objects with `name` (required), `symbol`, and `labels` properties.
 The `data` prop must be given as an array.
 The symbol rendered may be changed by altering the `type` property of the `symbol` object.
-Valid types include: circle", "diamond", "plus", "minus", "square", "star", "triangleDown", and "triangleUp"
+Valid types include: circle", "diamond", "plus", "minus", "square", "star", "triangleDown", and "triangleUp".If you want to use SVG icons from a custom component or an SVG based icon library like [react-icons](https://react-icons.github.io/react-icons/) use `dataComponent` property.[Read about it here](#datacomponent)

 _default:_ `data={[{ name: "Series 1" }, { name: "Series 2" }]}`